-The residency will culminate in two one-hour performances, with collaborators including writer and translator Zara Houshmand, the Living Earth Show (guitarist Travis Andrews and percussionist Andy Meyerson), renowned ensembles of the San Francisco Girl’s Chorus, media artist John Sanborn, and singer Marjan Vahdat
+The residency culminated in two one-hour performances, with collaborators including writer and translator Zara Houshmand, the Living Earth Show (guitarist Travis Andrews and percussionist Andy Meyerson), renowned ensembles of the San Francisco Girl’s Chorus, multidisciplinary artist, musician, composer, director, and educator David Coulter, media artist John Sanborn, and singer Marjan Vahdat.

 The Language of Birds marks Aminikia’s third collaboration with Houshmand whose contributions include translating the medieval poem that serves as source material as well as writing original lines of verse.
 The libretto will be sung in both Farsi and English, and Houshmand will also perform the role of one of the lead characters, a bird named Hoopoe.

 Over his career, Aminikia has worked with the renowned San Francisco Girls Chorus and the Living Earth Show on many occasions.
-For this project, between 30 and 40 young singers will play a variety of birds, and the “ferociously creative” duo of Travis Andrews and Andy Meyerson will perform on guitar and percussion.
+For this project, between 31 young singers play a variety of birds, and the “ferociously creative” duo of Travis Andrews and Andy Meyerson perform on guitar and percussion.

-John Sanborn will design the visual program for the work.
+John Sanborn designed the visual program for the work.
 Sanborn, who is based in the Bay Area, is widely considered one of the leading American video and digital media artists of his generation.
 His work spans the fields of television, video installation, video games, music videos and much more.

-Finally, The Language of the Birds will include guest artist Marjan Vahdat, an award-winning Iranian singer and musician, currently based in Northern California.
+Finally, The Language of the Birds included guest artist Marjan Vahdat, an award-winning Iranian singer and musician, currently based in Northern California.
 Vahdat’s third solo album, Our Garden is Alone, was released last year to great fanfare, topping the transglobal world music chart.

 The Concourse of the Birds, Folio 11r from a Mantiq al-Tayr (Language of the Birds (ca. 1600) written by Farid al-Din`Attar (Iranian, Nishapur ca. 1142–ca. 1220 Nishapur) and painted by Habiballah of Sava (Iranian, active ca. 1590–1610).
 Ink, opaque watercolor, gold, and silver on paper.